We’ve all had our share of storms in various forms.

-In the first few months of the quarantine, outside of health and safety, the principal concerns of many businesses were liquidity and facilitating economic activity, i.e., moving goods and services, and enabling payments.
-In general, the finance sector was able to respond and adapt to address payments handling quite quickly.
-The knee-jerk reaction in the face of uncertainty for businesses and individuals was to shore up cash, which meant drawing cash, holding back payments or both.
+In the first few months of the quarantine, outside of health and safety, the principal concerns of many businesses were liquidity and facilitating economic activity, i.e., moving goods and services and enabling payments.
+In general, the finance sector was able to respond and adapt to address payment handling quite quickly.
+In the face of uncertainty for businesses and individuals, the knee-jerk reaction was to shore up cash, which meant drawing cash, holding back payments or both.
 Many who had access to credit utilized such facilities.

-Banks had to ensure that they remained liquid in order to prevent panic.
-The Bangko Sentral ng Pilipinas (BSP) recognized the potential risk as well, and was quick to react through monetary easing.
+Banks had to ensure that they remained liquid to prevent panic.
+The Bangko Sentral ng Pilipinas (BSP) also recognized the potential risk and was quick to react through monetary easing.

-So far, the BSP has reduced the policy rate by 200 basis points from 4 percent to 2 percent.
-The Reserve Requirement Ratio for commercial banks was also reduced from 14 percent in April to 12 percent; this increased the ability of the banking system to lend an incremental amount of approximately Php 200 billion.
+So far, the BSP has reduced the policy rate by 200 basis points from 4% to 2%.
+The Reserve Requirement Ratio for commercial banks was also reduced from 14% in April to 12%; this increased the ability of the banking system to lend an incremental amount of approximately Php 200 billion.

 Morphing challenges (and opportunities)

-Essentially, business owners and managers and lenders need to assess the impact of the pandemic on their cash flows.
+Essentially, business owners, managers, and lenders need to assess the impact of the pandemic on their cash flows.

 How will demand change going forward?